15 amazing Rome landmarks & attractions to visit

 3. Pantheon

 Roman history is everywhere in Rome and the Pantheon is another example.
-This ancient Roman temple is astoundingly well-maintained and helps you really get a feel for Rome of old.
+This ancient Roman temple is astoundingly well-maintained and I think it helps you really get a feel for Rome of old.

 4. Trevi Fountain

-Good to know: Visit just after dawn for a crowd-free experience and a photo that showcases the Trevi Fountain at its best.
-I promise you, it’s worth it.
+Insider travel tip: Visit just after dawn for a crowd-free experience and a photo that showcases the Trevi Fountain at its best.
+I’m not a morning person myself but I promise you, it’s worth it.

 5. Spanish Steps